Ares-Developers/Ares-docs/new/killingdrivers.rst

 specific warheads to kill the driver of a vehicle instead of damaging it, and allows others to take over the now-neutral vehicle.

+:tagdef:`[Warhead]KillDriver=boolean`
-:[Warhead]KillDriver= (boolean): Specifies whether this warhead kills the driver of the vehicle, instead of damaging the vehicle itself.
+  Specifies whether this warhead kills the driver of the vehicle, instead of damaging the vehicle itself.
+:tagdef:`[TechnoType]ProtectedDriver=boolean`
-:[TechnoType]ProtectedDriver= (boolean): Whether the driver of this vehicle cannot be killed, i.e. whether this vehicle is immune to :tag:`KillDriver`.
+  Whether the driver of this vehicle cannot be killed, i.e. whether this vehicle is immune to :tag:`KillDriver`.
+:tagdef:`[TechnoType]CanDrive=boolean`
-:[TechnoType]CanDrive= (boolean): Whether this :type:`InfantryType` can act as the driver of vehicles whose driver has been killed.
+  Whether this :type:`InfantryType` can act as the driver of vehicles whose driver has been killed.

 NB: As of the time of this writing, the relationship between